 - Ovarian cancer

 - Cervical cancer

 Immune-based therapies hold exceptional promise.
 Therefore many of our trials are open to patients who have already completed one or more other treatments without obtaining the desired outcomes.
 To ensure that each patient receives the treatment that is most likely to benefit his or her unique situation, we conduct a comprehensive series of evaluations prior to enrolling a patient in a trial.

 The multispecialty experts at Moffitt are committed to providing outstanding clinical care for patients who are receiving immunotherapies.
 As part of this process, we continually review each patient’s response to treatment and revise his or her treatment plan as necessary.
-The leadership at Moffitt is also continually recruiting outstanding new faculty members to further develop our immunotherapy program.
+The leadership at Moffitt is also continually recruiting outstanding new faculty members to further develop our immunotherapy offerings.